Maxi PayFi Strategy Token (MPST) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Maxi PayFi Strategy Token Historical Price

-According to the latest data gathered on Maxi PayFi Strategy Token live price page, the current price of Maxi PayFi Strategy Token is 0.999412USD.
-The circulating supply of Maxi PayFi Strategy Token(MPST) is 29.60M MPST , giving it a market capitalization of $29.59M.
+According to the latest data gathered on Maxi PayFi Strategy Token live price page, the current price of Maxi PayFi Strategy Token is 0.999212USD.
+The circulating supply of Maxi PayFi Strategy Token(MPST) is 29.53M MPST , giving it a market capitalization of $29.51M.

 The Maxi PayFi Strategy Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MPST based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.